grafysi/k8s-infra/README.md

 # k8s-setups
-Scripts and configurations for setting up k8s cluster
+Scripts and configurations for setting base infra to run Grafysi platform in LAN